pschanely/CrossHair/README.md

 A **static** analysis tool for Python that blurs the line between testing and type systems.

-If you have functions with [type annotations](https://www.python.org/dev/peps/pep-0484/) and add some checks in the (defunct) [PEP 316](https://www.python.org/dev/peps/pep-0316/) syntax, CrossHair will attempt to find counterexamples for you:
+If you have functions with [type annotations](https://www.python.org/dev/peps/pep-0484/) and add some checks in [PEP 316](https://www.python.org/dev/peps/pep-0316/)-inspired syntax, CrossHair will attempt to find counterexamples for you:

 ![Animated GIF demonstrating the verification of a python function](doc/duplicate_list.gif)